Skip to main content

 Using BhudLib

-To help authors create module package manifests, we have provided BhudLib — a PowerShell library.
-The library can be used to check that your module (.bhm) is valid, create a package manifest, and automatically save it in the proper manifests path.
+To help authors create module package manifests, we provide BhudLib—a PowerShell library.
+Use it to validate your .bhm, create a package manifest, and automatically save it in the correct manifests path.

 From start to finish, in PowerShell: